-The system noise in a LOPES beam towards the zenith was determined by averaging background spectra of 664 arbitrary chosen events recorded over a period of one year (11/2005 - 11/2006).
-For these background spectra, short pulses in time and narrow band signals in frequency were attenuated by down-weighting of single samples in time and single bins in frequency containing power exceeding one sigma above the average in two iterations.
+The system noise in a LOPES beam toward the zenith was determined by averaging background spectra of 664 arbitrary chosen events recorded over a period of one year (11/2005 - 11/2006).
+For these background spectra, short pulses in time and narrowband signals in frequency were attenuated by down-weighting of single samples in time and single bins in frequency containing power exceeding one sigma above the average in two iterations.
 The result in units of electric field strength is plotted in Fig. 8 and in units of noise temperature is plotted in Fig. 9.
-The spectral field strength was obtained by averaging the result of the FFT applied to the filtered time-series of each event and the noise temperature was calculated on the average spectral power of all events.
-The latter plot also shows the galactic noise interpolated with a model for 45 MHz to 408 MHz: $T{\nu} = 32 \text{ K} \times (\nu/408 \text{ MHz})^{-2.5}$ (Falcke & Gorham 2003).
+The power in the frequency bins at 52.5 MHz and 67.5 MHz of the field spectrum contained strong variations, which suggests that not all RFI could be rejected before the calculation of the spectrum.
+The spectral field strength was obtained by averaging the result of the FFT applied to the filtered timeseries of each event and the noise temperature was calculated on the average spectral power of all events.
+The latter plot also shows the galactic noise interpolated with a model for 45 MHz to 408 MHz: T{ν} = 32 K \times $(\nu/408$ MHz)^{-2.5} (Falcke & Gorham 2003).
 The galactic noise is lying only slightly below the system noise of LOPES.
-Furthermore, the power during two periods of 48 hours, separated by half a year, showed a modulation with 20% of the received signal, in accordance with the galactic plane crossing the zenith.
+Furthermore, the power during two periods of 48 hours, separated by half a year, showed a modulation with 20% of the received signal in accordance with the galactic plane crossing the zenith.
 Thus, a LOPES beam is sensitive to the galactic noise, but still dominated by the system noise.
 The values outside the band from 45 MHz to 72.5 MHz are strongly attenuated by the bandpass filter.

-The level of the background noise for the cc-beam and for the f-beam was calculated on an event-by-event basis on two blocks of 0.2 ms in the first and second half of each event.
+We calculated the level of the background noise for the cc-beam and for the f-beam on an event-by-event basis on two blocks of 0.2 ms in the first and second half of each event.
 On average in time $n{cc} = (-0.13 \pm 0.06) \,\mu\text{V m}^{-1}\text{MHz}^{-1}$ and $n_f = (0.6 \pm 0.2) \,\mu\text{V m}^{-1}\text{MHz}^{-1}$ (one sigma statistical uncertainty).